osk10/immuneML/immuneML/tool_interface/YAML_instructions_preprocessing.md

   preprocessing_sequences:
     my_preprocessing_seq: # User-defined name of the preprocessing sequence (may contain one or more preprocessings)
-      - my_preprocessing_tool: ToolPreprocessor # Name of preprocessor and its type
+    - my_preprocessing_tool: PreprocessorTool # Name of preprocessor and its type

   reports:
     simple_overview: SimpleDatasetOverview